sethaj/mlibdocs/tutorials/basic_torquebox_app.md

 ## Step 1.
 Get a *context* from LIT Core Services

+Most developers already have a "test" context like `/tb/www-dev/dueberb.mirlyn.lib/testapp`.

 Our setup involves the normal Apache server forwarding certain requests to the local Torquebox instance.
 For this to work, Core Services needs to set up a *context* -- a unique id (that so happens to look like a directory path) that is used to identify URLs that need redirecting to Torquebox.

 A *context* might look like: